MarkVelez/godot-simply-console/docs/console_guide.md

 If you want to add custom commands, refer to the [Command Editor](command_editor_guide.md) guide.

-To print to the console you can use the following functions:
+To print to the console you can use the following functions through the `Console` singleton:
 - `output_text()`
 - `output_error()`
 - `output_warning()`